-Periodic disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 environmental objective might be aligned with the Taxonomy or not.
+Periodic disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not lay down a list of socially sustainable economic activities.